aws-samples/analyzing-social-media-video-using-ml/README.md

 ## Usage
 Ensure you have both the 'blip2' folder and the 'Analysing Video Blog.ipynb' file to run the notebook.

+Your environment must have python3, pip and conda installed.

 The IAM role that you are using to run the notebook will require access to the following services:

 - Amazon SageMaker to deploy and utilise endpoints (.eg. policy AmazonSageMakerFullAccess)